MARGARET CHASE SMITH LIBRARY

 2009-1ST LT Kelly M. (Zahalka) Storrs

-1st Lt Storrs served as a Regional Affairs Officer for the Peoples’ Republic of China, Marine Corps Information Operations Center.
-Lt Storrs was born on 11 August 1987 in the suburbs of Chicago, Illinois.
-She grew up in Richmond, Virginia and graduated from The Governor’s School for Government and International Studies in 2005.
-She reported to the United States Naval Academy following high school.
-While there, she spent half of her senior year studying in Beijing, traveling throughout China and Southeast Asia.
-She was named a Truman Scholar and a Marshall Scholar.
-A Naval Academy Athletic Association Hall of Fame swimmer, Storrs graduated in 2009 with a Bachelors of Science in History and was commissioned a Second Lieutenant in the United States Marine Corps.
+While attending the Naval Academy, Midshipman Storrs spent half her senior year studying in Beijing, traveling throughout China and Southeast Asia.
+Storrs graduated in 2009 with a Bachelors of Science in History, was named both a Truman Scholar and a Marshall Scholar, and was commissioned a Second Lieutenant in the United States Marine Corps.
 She worked briefly at Joint Forces Command in Norfolk, Virginia, on multinational engagements following graduation.
+Following promotion to 1st Lt, Storrs served as a Regional Affairs Officer for the Peoples’ Republic of China, Marine Corps Information Operations Center.
 In September 2009, Lt.
-Storrs moved to London, England, where she attended the University of London’s School of Oriental and African Studies (SOAS) and the London School of Economics and Political Science (LSE) on her Marshall Scholarship.
+Storrs moved to England, where she attended the University of London’s School of Oriental and African Studies (SOAS) and the London School of Economics and Political Science (LSE) on her Marshall Scholarship.
 She earned a Master of Arts in International Studies and Diplomacy from SOAS and a Master of Laws in Public International Law from the LSE.
-She is married to LT AJ Storrs, USN who currently resides in Stuttgart, Germany.
-They are expecting their first child in July 2012.

 2008-LTJG Amanda (Burney) Ross